The Music Lovers: Development

 Russell said: "The film is about the fact that Tchaikovsky couldn't love anyone even though he wrote some of the world's most beautiful music.
 He loved himself really and his sister.
 The film is about how artists transcend personal problems, how he used these problems and their results to create this particular kind of music."
-The director later added "there's as much tranquility in my film on Tchaikovsky as there is in his music."
+The director later added "there's as much tranquillity in my film on Tchaikovsky as there is in his music."

 "Great heroes are the stuff of myth and legend, not facts," he added.
 "Music and facts don't mix.
 Tchaikovsky said: 'My life is in my music.'
 And who can deny that the man's music is not utterly fantastic?
 So likewise the movie!
 I sought to honour his genius by offering up my own small portion of his courage to create."

 Casting

 Russell offered the two lead roles to actors he worked with on Women in Love, Glenda Jackson and Alan Bates.
 Both accepted, but Bates then changed his mind.
 Russell felt this was because Bates "thought it might not be good for his image to play two sexually deviant parts in rapid succession."

-United Artists wanted a star to play Tchaikovsky but Russell struggled to find someone who was willing.
-Eventually someone suggested Richard Chamberlain, who had relocated to the UK.
+UA wanted a star to play Tchaikovsky but Russell struggled to find someone willing.
+Richard Chamberlain was suggested, who had recently relocated to the UK.
 Russell said "When his name was originally put forward I nearly had a heart attack.
 I'd only seen him as a bland TV doctor."
-However the director changed his mind after he saw the actor in a TV version of Portrait of a Lady ("I knew we had a contender").
-When he discovered that Chamberlain was a skilled piano player, the actor was cast.
+However, the director changed his mind after he saw the actor in a TV version of The Portrait of a Lady ("I knew we had a contender").
+When he learned that Chamberlain was a skilled piano player, the actor was cast.

 Chamberlain called the role "easily the biggest challenge of my career."
 Russell said Chamberlain "had a certain quiet dignity... which I felt the character needed.
 He was good to work with, very gentle and sweet; he did everything we asked him."